teaforthecat/bones/README.md

 # bones

-A Clojure library designed to ... well, that part is up to you.
+A work-in-progress CQRS/Rest frameworky thing.
+Backed by [Onyx](https://github.com/onyx-platform/onyx).
+Basically an implementation of the design mentioned here: [From REST to CQRS](https://www.youtube.com/watch?v=qDNPQo9UmJA)

 ## Usage

-FIXME
+See `src/userspace/core.clj` for intended usage example

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 teaforthecat

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.